NickTAM1/Unity1A11.2/readme.txt

 3. Create grenade prefab with GrenadeMovement + Rigidbody
 4. Create target prefab with TargetCube + Collider
 5. Add TargetSpawner with Box Collider (set as trigger)

-Important

-- All bullets must have "Bullet" tag
-- Spawn area must be a trigger collider

 GitHub: https://github.com/NickTAM1/Unity1A11.2.git